Thangam-11/copper-model-project/README.md

 **Classification:**

 - **Success and Failure Classification**: In our predictive journey, we utilize the 'status' variable, defining 'Won' as Success and 'Lost' as Failure.
 Data points with status values other than 'Won' and 'Lost' are excluded from our dataset to focus on the core classification task.
--
-- **Algorithm Assessment**: In the realm of classification, our primary objective is to predict the categorical variable of status.
-The dataset is thoughtfully divided into training and testing subsets, setting the stage for our classification endeavor.
-We apply various algorithms to assess their performance and select the most suitable base algorithm for our specific data.

 - **Algorithm Selection**: After thorough evaluation, two contenders,  and Random Forest Classifier, commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Classifier for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 - **Hyperparameter Tuning with GridSearchCV and Cross-Validation**: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
 This function allows us to systematically explore multiple parameter values and return the optimal set of parameters.
 `{max_depth=20, max_features='sqrt', min_samples_leaf=1, min_samples_split=2}`

 **Regression:**

-- **Algorithm Assessment**: In the realm of regression, our primary objective is to predict the continuous variable of selling price.
-Our journey begins by splitting the dataset into training and testing subsets.
-We systematically apply various algorithms, evaluating them based on training and testing accuracy using the R2 (R-squared) metric, which signifies the coefficient of determination.
-This process allows us to identify the most suitable base algorithm tailored to our specific data.

 - **Algorithm Selection**: After thorough evaluation, Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.